|

 (a) Overview

+But sometimes the sponsor defaults in their support, for whatever reason.
 Of particular concern were situations where the immigrant continued to live in premises owned or controlled by the defaulting sponsor.
-If rent were paid by the recipient the net effect was that of ODSP "paying" the landlord/sponsor while the sponsor continued to ignore their responsibilities.
+If rent were paid by the recipient to the sponsor then the net effect was that of ODSP "paying" rent to the landlord/sponsor while they continued to default in their financial responsibilities.

 (c) Treatment of Recipients Living in Sponsor-Controlled Premises